icub-tech-iit/documentation/docs/upgrade_kits/index.md

 ### KIT_006 iCub Upgrade Kit: differential neck pulley
 [iCub Differential Neck Pulley UpKit](./differential_neck_pulley/support.md) describes how to perform an upgrade of the neck of iCub so that the tendon does not easily slip away.

+### KIT_007 iCub Upgrade Kit: ankle for climbing stairs
+[iCub ankle for climbing stairs UpKit](./ankle_for_stairs/support.md) describes how to perform an upgrade on the feet in order to  increase the step length and climb some stairs.